ZhangYet/bagpipe/content/en/posts/how-to-live-an-unhappy-life-en.md

 Whether it's Buddhism's "Middle Way" or Confucianism's doctrine of moderation, none of them encourage extremism.
 As the old saying goes:
 "The human heart is precarious; the Dao heart is subtle.
-Be focused, be singular, and hold to the center[fn:6]."
+Be focused, be singular, and hold to the center[^fn:6]."

 There's a long road ahead.
 All intense emotions will eventually fade.
 The answer, my friend, is blowin' in the wind.
 The answer is blowin' in the wind.

-* Footnotes
-[fn:6] 人心惟危，道心惟微，惟精惟一，允执厥中。Cool Chinese old saying.

-[fn:5] A talkshow actor in China.
+[^fn:1]: Here is the end of deepseek translation.
+[^fn:2]: One of my friends said he was bullied by this teacher.
+And the teacher passed away two years ago.
+[^fn:3]: We had an exam after junior high to decide if you can enter high school and which high school.
+    At the time, the three better high schools in the city were admitting around 2,000 students in total, and my ranking was roughly within the top 200—so honestly, I had nothing to worry about.

-[fn:4] It was later replaced by a larger building that looked more like a factory workshop.
+[^fn:4]: It was later replaced by a larger building that looked more like a factory workshop.
     There were seats, but not enough for everyone.
     Still, we preferred going back to the classroom to eat.
     The food, though, tasted just as it always had.

-[fn:3] We had an exam after junior high to decide if you can enter high school and which high school.
-At the time, the three better high schools in the city were admitting around 2,000 students in total, and my ranking was roughly within the top 200—so honestly, I had nothing to worry about.

-[fn:2] One of my friends said he was bullied by this teacher.
-And the teacher passed away two years ago.

-[fn:1] Here is the end of deepseek translation.
+[^fn:5]: A talkshow actor in China.
+[^fn:6]: 人心惟危，道心惟微，惟精惟一，允执厥中。Cool Chinese old saying.